Nova-UTD/hardware-docs/docs/third_scale.md

 * [Victron Energy Orion DC-DC Converter 48V>>12V](https://www.amazon.com/Victron-Orion-TR-DC-DC-Converter-Isolated/dp/B07DQ5H3T2) - rated up to 30A (360W) and accepts voltages between 32-70V.
 * The [Flipsky-75100-pro VESC motor controller board](https://flipsky.net/products/flipsky-75100-pro-with-aluminum-pcb-based-on-vesc-for-electric-skateboard-scooter-ebike-speed-controller) accepts voltages between 14-84V.
 We had considered the [TRAMPA VESC 100V 250A](https://trampaboards.com/vesc-100v-250a-in-cnc-t6-silicone-sealed-aluminum-box--p-28113.html) that is a bit more capable, but we did not need that extra capability and it would be harder to order.
 * The [Onlogic Karbon 804, On Board Computer (OBC)](https://www.onlogic.com/k804/) accepts voltages between 12-48V.
-* The [Docyne motor](https://www.docyke.com/products/servo-motor) accepts voltages between 12-24V.
+* The [Docyke motor](https://www.docyke.com/products/servo-motor) accepts voltages between 12-24V.
 * The NVIDIA Orin accepts voltages between 7-20V.
 * The LIDAR operates on PoE sourced from the OBC.
 * The ZED cameras operate on GMSL connections from the NVIDIA Orin.